 Assaults in prisons

-All prison sites, now also have an individual site safety plan to address violence and aggression.
-These plans are led by the Prison Director in consultation with local site union delegates.
+We also worked with the Corrections Association of New Zealand (CANZ) and the Public Service Association (PSA) to develop the Violence and Aggression Joint Action Plan and all prison sites now have an individual site safety plan to address violence and aggression.
+These plans are led by the Prison General Manager in consultation with local site union delegates.

 Data set of assaults by prisoners – national and by prison